microsoft/azure-health-data-services-workshop/README.md

   + Challenge-03 - Ingest to FHIR
   + Challenge-04 - Query and Search FHIR

 + In the second part of the workshop (Challenges 05-10), you'll get exposure to the DICOM and MedTech services in Azure Health Data Services.
-You will also work with exporting FHIR data for analytics and also how to use FHIR inside of applications.
+You will also work with exporting FHIR data for analytics, and you will set up a user-facing application to connect with the FHIR service.

   + Challenge-05 - Export and Anonymize Data
   + Challenge-06 - Research Azure Data Analytics